Physics-50/Module-3/docs/mini-questions.md

 ----------------------

-#### Miniquestion 3: How does the correction in Young's formula compare for the two diffraction gratings?
+#### Miniquestion 3: Which grating will require a more significant correction?

 *[Click here to open in a new tab](https://docs.google.com/forms/d/e/1FAIpQLScpGsKwbwDvNv5msFADlcFoWF8CY_G4U0_RSpt-ZVFbyhsycA/viewform?){:target="_blank"}*